iamrahil/dotfiles/nvim/README.markdown

 * Control-k : Open Telescope popup for metals (only for scala)
 * Leader-c  : Toggle showing context in indent lines
 * Control-y: fuzzy search tags in telescope
+* Leader-cfn : Copy filename:linenumber:column to the clipboard

 ### Motion
 * Leader-Leader-s[b]: Search for character [b] in both directions